Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Existence and uniqueness/multiplicity of forced traveling waves

-We shall investigate the existence and uniqueness/multiplicity of all the forced waves $\phi_c(z)$ of (\ref{nonle4}) which decay exponentially or non-exponentially.
-By virtue of the precise decay rates of all the local positive solutions $\psi(z)$ of (\ref{bz}) obtained in section 3, we shall prove the existence of several types of wave solutions by constructing appropriate pairs of super- and sub-solutions.
+By virtue of the existence/nonexistence and spatial decay of all the local positive solutions $\psi(z)$ of (\ref{bz}) obtained in Section 3, we shall prove the existence of several types of wave solutions by constructing appropriate pairs of super- and sub-solutions.
 Furthermore, the uniqueness of the forced wave with exponential decay or with the slowest non-exponential decay can be proved by applying the variational method, sliding technique and comparison argument.